8go/matrix-commander/README.md

                         the file will be encrypted with.
 Note that this does not save other information such as the private identity keys of the device.
+  --room-set-alias ROOM_SET_ALIAS [ROOM_SET_ALIAS ...], --room-put-alias ROOM_SET_ALIAS [ROOM_SET_ALIAS ...]
+                        Add an alias to a room, or aliases to multiple rooms.
+                        Provide pairs of arguments.
+In each pair, the first argument must be the alias you want to assign to the room given via room id in the second argument of the pair.
+E.g. the 4 arguments 'a1 r1 a2 r2' would assign the alias 'a1' to room 'r1' and the alias 'a2' to room 'r2'.
+If you just have one single pair then the second argument is optional.
+If just a single value is given (an alias) then this alias is assigned to the default room of matrix-commander (as found in credentials file).
+In short, you can have just a single argument or an even number of arguments forming pairs.
+You can have multiple room aliases per room.
+So, you may add multiple aliases to the same room.
+An alias looks like
+                        this: '#someRoomAlias:matrix.example.org'.
   --get-openid-token [GET_OPENID_TOKEN ...]
                         Get an OpenID token for matrix-commander, or for one or multiple other users.
 It prints an OpenID token